“At least one signature has problems” Error in Adobe Reader

 However, this warning or error message (“At least one signature has problems”) does not indicate that the signatures on the document are corrupt or invalid.
 It simply informs the user that the certificates connected to the signatures may not be trusted by Adobe.

 The latest version of Adobe Acrobat Reader tries to download the certificate data automatically upon opening a document with digital signatures.
-An error may occur that disrupts the process.
+The “At least one signature has problems” in Adobe may occur and disrupt the process.

 The easiest way to fix this is by manually validating the certificates and signatures.